Karen-Benites/advice-generator-app/README.md

 ### Useful resources

-- [Platzi DOM course](https://platzi.com/cursos/document-object-model/) - This helped me for understanding and practicing DOM manipulation.
+- [Platzi API REST Fundamentals](https://platzi.com/cursos/api/) - This helped me for understanding and using API REST to pull data form an external server.
+I also learnt how to handle data with fetch.
 - [Prettier](https://prettier.io/docs/install) - A js code formatter, ensuring consistent style
 - [Eslint](https://eslint.org/) - An extra code checker to find and fix problems with your JavaScript code, f.e: unused variables.